I like Chengdu snacks

 Most of the snacks are made of wheat, rice, and miscellaneous grain powder.
 They are exquisite in appearance and refined in seasoning.
 Most snacks have been developed by the street vendors, which determine their characteristic of being economical and fold-friendly.
 Zhong Boiled Dumplings, Longchaoshou (dumpling soup, or wonton known in north China), Lai Tangyuan (stuffed balls made of glutinous rice flour served in soup) and Guo Tangyuan are the examples of famous traditional brands.

-This article has been read 1082 times.
 Photo credits: Feng Hui.